missingusername/CDS-Lang/assignment4/readme.md

 ![Relative emotion frequency](out/relative_frequency_per_emotion.png)

 Here we can see the relative frequency of each emotion throughout the show.
-This is useful in telling us how each emotion evolved thorughout the show, relative to the other emotions.
+This is useful in telling us how each emotion evolved throughout the show, relative to the other emotions.
 This is to say, one could use this to gauge the overall emotions of each season.

-For example, we can see that `disgust` peaks in `season 3`, and slowly falls off over time, which could indicate that characters got more disgusted by stuff earlier on, and werent as phased by stuff later on.
+For example, we can see that `disgust` peaks in `season 3`, and slowly falls off over time, which could indicate that characters got more disgusted by stuff earlier on, and weren't as phased by stuff later on.
 We can also see that `joy` peaks in `season 5`, followed by `sadness` peaking in `season 6`, which could indicate that these seasons are the happiest and saddest seasons of the show respectively.